renatols-jf/spboot-chassi/README.md

 pre-defined tags: http `TimedOperation.http()`, used for HTTP calls, and db `TimedOperation.db()`, used for database calls.

-`TimedOperation.http()` is used internally in `RestOperation` and `ApiCall`, and `TimedOperation.db()` has to manually wrap a database call - since version `0.1.0` it's now possible to annotate such methods with `@AsTimedOperation` instead of manually wrapping them, see below.
+`TimedOperation.http()` is used internally in `RestOperation` and `ApiCall`.
+For `TimedOperation.db()`, you can annotate the repository with `@AsTimedOperation`, as shown in the next topic, or you can manually wrap a database call.
 It's not uncommon for database calls to be automatic, having only the interface for the `Repository` created.
-To avoid wrapping every call to the repository in `TimedOperation`, you can create a delegate for such cases:
+To avoid wrapping every call to the repository in `TimedOperation`, you could create a delegate for such cases:

 ```
 package com.example.demo;